vsanthanam/NetworkReachability/Sources/NetworkReachability/NetworkReachability.docc/NetworkReachability.md

 ## Usage

-Basic usage of NetworkReachability is the same regardless of your observability mechanism.
-Initialize an instance of ``NetworkMonitor`` and retain it in memory.
-From there, you can observe changes using one of the mechanisms described below.
+To determine the current reachability status.
+Initialize an instance of ``NetworkMonitor`` and access `reachability` property.
+You can also pass in an optional delegate or update handler to recieve reachability status updates on the main thread. ``NetworkMonitor`` instances also fire notifications through `NotificationCenter.default`.
+See the examples these patterns and more below.

+## Examples

 ### Synchronously